dddrrreee/cs140e-24win/notes/makefiles/README.md

       3. Generate the `.o` in the same directory as each source file (ugly, but simple).

-      Geneerally all three mean that duplicate files that contain the same routine will show up with multiple definitions.
+      Generally all three mean that duplicate files that contain the same routine will show up with multiple definitions.

   - `make` is deleting intermediate files (e.g., `.list` files)